 BACKGROUND: Annually, the Board adopts budget development policies which serve as a guide to the Executive Director, Department Directors and Division Managers in preparing the budget for Committee and Board review and approval.

-All Standing Committees will review the proposed Annual Strategic Action Plan and Budget Policies.
-The attached document reflects staff's recommended changes to the policies from last year.
-This will be an opportunity to suggest changes.
+Committees reviewed the proposed Annual Strategic Action Plan and Budget Policies at the Joint Committee meeting on January 30.
+The attached document reflects any recommended changes to the policies from that meeting.